Tribesmen and Killer Beez gang members arrested after 'violent' clashes in Kaikohe

 Violent clashes between Tribesmen and Killer Beez gang members in Kaikohe has led to a major crackdown by Northland police.

-Detective Senior Sergeant Mark Dalzell said police have arrested 11 patched members and associates of the two gangs, as well as seized 41gms of methamphetamine and around $1140 in cash.
+Detective Senior Sergeant Mark Dalzell said police have arrested 11 patched members and associates of the two gangs, as well as seized 41g of methamphetamine and about $1140 in cash.

-The men, aged between 15 to 55-years-old, are all currently before the Kaikohe District Court.
+The men, aged between 15 and 55 years, are all before the Kaikohe District Court.

-"The arrests come as police continue to investigate four reported incidents, three involving firearms, around the Kaikohe area since 13 March," he said.
+"The arrests come as police continue to investigate four reported incidents, three involving firearms, around the Kaikohe area since March 13," Dalzell said.

 "At this stage police are treating these incidents as linked, all involving members of the Tribesmen and Killer Beez gangs."

-The first violent assault occurred on Monday on Kaikohe's main street around 1.50pm.
+The first violent assault occurred on Monday on Kaikohe's main street about 1.50pm.

 A man suffered head and other injuries in a brawl on lower Broadway.
 He was taken to Bay of Islands Hospital in a moderate condition and later transferred to Whangārei Hospital.